OffensiverHase/releases/rahanji.md

   println(a + b)
   return a + b
 atombome
-You can see that you end a block with the keyword atombome
+you can see that you end a block with the keyword atombome functions that dont return anything will return the builting value "null" siu sayhello() > println('hello') returns null

+variables:
+variables can be created with the curry keyword. curry name < "rahanji" variables have to be initialised instantly, but you can always just give them the null value curry foo < null curry foo < 20

+Just like most modern languages kotlin supports komments.
+#This is a comment
+Comments go until the end of a line